Free Tool

 4. Are my audio files uploaded anywhere?

 No. The ABX test runs entirely in your browser using Web Audio AudioBuffers.
 Your files never leave your device, never hit our servers, never get logged.
-The Certificate of Auditory Transparency you can share is just an image - it contains the result, not the audio.
+The Certificate of Auditory Transparency you can share is just an image.
+It contains the result, not the audio.

 5. How do I level-match the two samples for a fair test?